 Random testing means the odds of being tested are the same on any given day of the week, including weekends and holidays.
 For example, if a participant is scheduled to be drug tested two times per week, then the odds of being tested should be two in seven (28%) on every day of the week.
 For this reason, Drug Courts should not schedule their testing regimens in seven-day or weekly blocks, which is a common practice.
 Assume, for example, that a participant is randomly selected for drug testing on Monday and Wednesday of a given week.
 If testing is scheduled in weekly blocks, then the odds of that same participant being selected again for testing on Thursday will be zero.
 In behavioral terms, this is referred to as a respite from detection, which can lead to increased drug or alcohol use owing to the absence of negative consequences (Marlowe & Wong, 2008).

-The odds of being tested for drugs and alcohol should be the same on weekends and holidays as on any other day of the week (Marlowe, 2012).
+Likewise, the odds of being tested for drugs and alcohol should be the same on weekends and holidays as on any other day of the week (Marlowe, 2012).
 Weekends and holidays are high-risk times for drug and alcohol use (Kirby et al., 1995; Marlatt & Gordon, 1985).
 Providing a respite from detection during high-risk times reduces the randomness of testing and undermines the central aims of a drug-testing program (ASAM, 2013).

 call2test has a new look.
 Come buy and grab some new swag at our booth, #210.
 We will be giving away a 48” flat panel TV along with other prizes for anyone who signs up for a demo.
 Check out all the other exciting events at the show.